mnot/I-D/json-home/draft.md

 ## acceptPost

 * Resource Hint Name: acceptPost
-* Description: Hints the POST request formats accepted by the resource for this client.
+* Description: Hints the POST request formats accepted by the resource for this client;
+  equivalent to the Accept-Post HTTP response header.
 * Specification: [this document]

 Content MUST be an array of strings, containing media types.